Online Algorithms with Unreliable Guidance: Introduction

+We answer the aforementioned question in the affirmative by introducing a new model, called \emph{online algorithms with unreliable guidance (OAG)}, that stems directly from the formulation of online problems as \emph{request-answer games} \cite{BorodinEY1998book} and does not involve any ``external ingredients'' such as prediction semantics, error functions or probing strategies.
+The OAG model brings three main innovations: a systematic manner to model predictions, a new manner to model the predictor's accuracy with the \emph{guide}, and a new manner to evaluate the algorithm's performance called the \emph{anytime-competitive ratio}; refer to \autoref{sec:model} for a formal definition of the OAG model.

+\subparagraph*{Modeling predictions with guidance.} We propose a universal standard for prediction semantics: predictions should take the form of answers the predictor would give if it were in the algorithm's place.
+We call this prediction semantic \emph{guidance}.
+Concretely, this means predictions are drawn directly from the answer space of the problem — a natural choice, since (almost) all useful online problems can be modeled as request-answer games~\cite{BorodinEY1998book}.

-\paragraph*{The OAG model} We answer the aforementioned question in the affirmative by introducing a new model, called \emph{online algorithms with unreliable guidance (OAG)}, that stems directly from the formulation of online problems as \emph{request-answer games} \cite{BorodinEY1998book} and does not involve any ``external ingredients'' such as prediction semantics and loss function.
-An OAG algorithm for an online problem $\P$ receives, with each incoming request $\rho_{t}$, a \emph{guidance} $\gamma_{t}$ taken from the answer space of $\P$.
-Ideally, the guidance $\gamma_{t}$ is generated by a \emph{good guide} that knows the entire request sequence and aims to help the algorithm by selecting the optimal answer for $\rho_{t}$, however, $\gamma_{t}$ may also be generated by a \emph{bad guide} that also knows the entire request sequence and selects the answer adversarially.
-The choice between the two guides at time $t$ is made by nature based on an independent $\beta$-biased coin toss, where $0 \leq \beta \leq 1$ is a model \emph{bad guidance} parameter, so that $\gamma_{t}$ is generated by the bad guide with probability $\beta$ and by the good guide with probability $1 - \beta$.
-Refer to \autoref{sec:model} for a formal definition of the OAG model.
+\subparagraph*{Modeling errors with a guide.} Inspired by the success rate of an ML predictor, we model good and (adversarially) bad predictions with a \emph{guide}.
+An OAG algorithm for an online problem $\P$ receives, with each incoming request $\rho_{t}$, a guidance $\gamma_{t}$ taken from the answer space of $\P$.
+Ideally, $\gamma_{t}$ is a \emph{good guidance} that was generated knowing the entire request sequence and aiming to help the algorithm by selecting the optimal answer for $\rho_{t}$, however, $\gamma_{t}$ may also be a \emph{bad guidance} that selects the answer adversarially knowing the whole input sequence.
+The choice between the two guidance at time $t$ is made by nature based on an independent $\beta$-biased coin toss, where $0 \leq \beta \leq 1$ is a model \emph{bad guidance} parameter, so that $\gamma_{t}$ is bad with probability $\beta$ and good with probability $1 - \beta$.

-By confining the predictive component of the OAG model to the boundaries of the original request-answer game, we obtain a clean abstraction for ML-augmented online decision making, allowing the algorithm designer to focus solely on the true essence of the problem.
 Similarly to the approach of \cite{gupta2022augmenting} (where $\beta$ is analogous to $1 - \epsilon$), consistency and robustness are obtained by setting $\beta = 0$ and $\beta = 1$, respectively, whereas smoothness arises naturally as $\beta$ shifts from $0$ to $1$.